Contact Us

 • Community Public Hearings

-Craig W. Kelsey, Ph.D is the team leader of 's planning services.
+Craig W. Kelsey, Ph.D is the team leader of PlaySafe, LLC's planning services.
 The author of hundreds of plans, prepared over 25 years, for agencies nation wide, Dr. Kelsey has also authored numerous texts used by communities, agencies, and universities, specifically in the area of parks and recreation planning.
 He is noted for his work in bringing together diverse perspectives of the community through a unique focus group model.

 The following images are examples of books written by Craig W. Kelsey, Ph.D on issues such as Master Plans, Economic Impact Studies, Feasibility Study Process, Citizen Surveys for the National Recreation & Parks Association, the American Association of Leisure & Recreations, and the American Association for Health, Physical Education, Recreation & Dance.